ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

      - alternative
      - notes

-   * - ``opflow.ListOp``
+   * - :class:`~qiskit.opflow.ListOp`
      - No replacement needed.
-This classed was used internally within opflow.
+This class was used internally within opflow.
      -

-   * - ``opflow.ComposedOp``
+   * - :class:`~qiskit.opflow.ComposedOp`
      - No replacement needed.
-This classed was used internally within opflow.
+This class was used internally within opflow.
      -

-   * - ``opflow.SummedOp``
+   * - :class:`~qiskit.opflow.SummedOp`
      - No replacement needed.
-This classed was used internally within opflow.
+This class was used internally within opflow.
      -

-   * - ``opflow.TensoredOp``
+   * - :class:`~qiskit.opflow.TensoredOp`
      - No replacement needed.
-This classed was used internally within opflow.
+This class was used internally within opflow.
      -

 State Functions
 ---------------

-This module can be generally replaced by ``quantum_info.QuantumState``, with some differences to keep in mind:
+This module can be generally replaced by :class:`~qiskit.quantum_info.QuantumState`, with some differences to keep in mind:

 1. The primitives-based workflow does not rely on constructing state functions as opflow did
 2. The equivalence is, once again, not 1-1.
 3. Algorithm-specific functionality has been migrated to the respective algorithm's module

+TODO: ADD EXAMPLE!

 .. list-table:: Migration of ``qiskit.opflow.state_fns``
    :header-rows: 1